Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Related Work

 Modern Bayesian system identification has moved towards placing priors directly on the impulse response itself.
 A significant development in this area is kernel-based regularization, where the impulse response is modeled as a draw from a Gaussian Process (GP) \citep{Pillonetto2023, Darwish2017}.
 This function-space perspective allows prior knowledge to be encoded via the GP's covariance function, or kernel.
 For instance, specialized "stable kernels" have been designed to enforce physical properties like smooth exponential decay, providing a principled form of regularization that ensures the stability of the identified model \citep{Pillonetto2023}.

 The flexibility of machine learning has also been brought to bear on this problem.
 Neural networks (NNs) are widely used as universal function approximators for nonlinear systems, often in autoregressive configurations like NARX \citep{Narendra1990, Nelles2020}.
-To address the fact that standard NNs provide only point estimates, Bayesian Neural Networks (BNNs) have been developed, which place prior distributions on network weights to infer a full posterior distribution over models, thereby capturing model uncertainty \citep{Jospin2022, Xu2021}.
+To address the fact that standard NNs provide only point estimates, Bayesian Neural Networks (BNNs) have been developed, which place prior distributions on network weights to infer a full posterior distribution over models, thereby capturing model uncertainty \citep{Jospin2022, Zhou2022}.
 Physics-Informed BNNs (BPINNs) extend this by incorporating governing physical equations into the loss function, a technique that has proven robust for system identification in the presence of noise \citep{Stock2024}.

 The synergy between GPs and NNs is an active area of research.
 While some work focuses on constructing deep hierarchies of GP mappings (Deep GPs) \citep{Damianou2013} or designing BNNs that replicate GP priors \citep{Sendera2025}, other approaches use GPs as structured priors within a larger Bayesian model to capture temporal dependencies.
-For example, recent work has combined GP priors on system states with dynamics governed by Neural Ordinary Differential Equations (ODEs) \citep{Bhouri2022}, or used spatio-temporal GP kernels to model time-varying functions for Bayesian optimization \citep{Li2025}.
-This work adopts a similar philosophy, using a GP as a structured prior to regularize the estimation of a continuously time-varying impulse response within a BNN framework.
+For example, recent work has combined GP priors on system states with dynamics governed by Neural Ordinary Differential Equations (ODEs) \citep{Bhouri2022}, and GP regression has also been used directly for nonparametric identification of linear time-varying systems \citep{Hallemans2020}.
+This work adopts a similar philosophy, using a GP as a structured prior within a neural amortized variational inference model whose deterministic encoder parameterizes a Bayesian latent impulse-response layer.
 The practical application of these advanced Bayesian models is made possible by approximate inference techniques, as the true posterior distribution is almost always intractable.
 Variational Inference (VI) has emerged as a computationally efficient and scalable alternative to sampling-based methods, and has proven highly effective for deconvolution problems, which are mathematically equivalent to the impulse response estimation task addressed in this paper \citep{Zhang2013, Susik2023, Jospin2022}.